Skip to Content

 Instructions

-3. Heat a non-stick skillet over medium heat and place the duck legs skin side down and cook until the skin is crispy about 5 minutes.
+• Heat a non-stick skillet over medium heat and place the duck legs skin side down and cook until the skin is crispy about 5 minutes.
 Flip over and brown lightly.
-Remove from the skillet, transfer to a cutting board and when cool enough to handle strip the meat from the bones and cut it and the skin into bite-size pieces.
-Reserve.
+Remove from the skillet, transfer to a cutting board and when cool enough to handle, remove the crispy skin, chop it and set aside.
+Strip the meat from the bones, and cut it and the meat into bite-size pieces.
+Reserve the meat and skin.

-6. Pour in the wine and cook for 1 minute to burn off the alcohol.
+• Pour in the wine and cook for 1 minute to burn off the alcohol.
 Pour in the reserved duck broth (or chicken broth) and the cream.
 Bring to a boil then reduce the heat to low and simmer, stirring frequently, until the sauce is reduced and slightly thickened, about 8-10 minutes.
+Stir in the butter.

-9. Divide into pasta bowls and garnish with lemon zest and chopped parsley.
+• Divide into pasta bowls and garnish with lemon zest, the crispy skin and chopped parsley.

 Notes